7715chaitu/git-learning/README.md

 # git-learning
-this is for learninllllg app
+this is for learninllllg apmmmmmp